-PNWA is a collaboration of ports, businesses, public agencies and individuals who combine their economic and political strength in support of navigation, energy, trade and economic development throughout the Pacific Northwest.
+PNWA is a collaboration of ports, businesses and public agencies who combine their economic and political strength in support of navigation, energy, trade and economic development throughout the Pacific Northwest.

 In 1971 we expanded, adding Puget Sound and coastal members to provide a comprehensive regional perspective.
-Our membership has grown to include public ports, tug and barge companies, steamship operators, grain elevator operators, agricultural producers, forest products manufacturers, electric utilities, irrigation districts, other businesses, public agencies, and individuals throughout Washington, Oregon, Idaho and Northern California.
+Our membership has grown to include public ports, tug and barge companies, steamship operators, grain elevator operators, agricultural producers, forest products manufacturers, electric utilities, irrigation districts, other businesses, public agencies, and individuals throughout Washington, Oregon, and Idaho.

 With 85 years of experience at the helm, PNWA works to ensure that our waterways are efficient, reliable, and environmentally sustainable.